ENBell/best-practices/css-best-practices.md

 }
 ```

-#### 11. Understand naming conventions & think about why your naming a class a certain way.
+#### 11. Understand naming conventions & think about why you are naming a class a certain way.

 *Attribute Names*
 ```css